-A traditional ceiling is a flat surface.
+Traditional ceiling panels is flat surface.
 The simplest type of ceiling is usually finished with drywall and then painted.
 In new home construction, traditional ceilings are nine feet high.
 If this standard height is increased to 10 to 13 feet, it can give a room a brighter, more spacious feel.
 Although an eight-foot ceiling creates a sense of comfort, if the ceiling is too low, the room will appear less spacious.

 Loft ceilings feature three-dimensional grooved wood or fiberboard panels to add depth and drama.

-Originating in ancient Greece, loft ceilings are now often found in grand public buildings and large homes.
+Originating in ancient Greece, loft ceiling panels are now often found in grand public buildings and large homes.
 This dramatic look requires a minimum ceiling height of 9 feet and professional carpentry.
 The specialized installation process makes it expensive at about $25 per square foot.

 If you have good carpentry skills, you may wish to DIY a fireplace ceiling for $250 to $800, depending on the size of the room and materials.

-The vaulted ceiling have rounded edges rather than sharp corners.
+The vaulted ceiling has rounded edges rather than sharp corners.
 This softness can bring a cozy atmosphere to the living room.

 It can also be combined with a tray ceiling to make the space feel taller and airier.
 If you have a higher ambition, you can try a combined ceiling.

 Sloped ceilings rise at an angle and are laid along the roofline.
 These ceilings are found in houses with sloped roofs.
 Sloped ceilings create cozy corners for the attic level and give your attic a nice-looking design as well.